Professor William Alazawi, MA(Cantab) MB BChir PhD FRCP

 Improving prevention strategies for cardiometabolic disease.
-Sattar, N, Gill JMR, Alazawi, W. Nature Medicine 2020 26(3):320-325
+Sattar N, Gill J, Alazawi W. Nature Medicine 2020 26(3):320-325

 Recorded diagnosis of NAFLD and the risk of incident acute myocardial infarction and stroke: findings from matched cohort study of 18 million European adults.
-Alexander M, Loomis AK, van der Lei J, Duarte-Salles T, Prieto-Alhambra D, Ansell D, Pasqua A, Lapi F, Rijnbeek P, Mosseveld M, Avillach P, Egger P, Dhalwani NN, Kendrick S, Celis-Morales C, Waterworth DM, Alazawi W*, Sattar N*. *Joint Senior Authors.
-BMJ 2019 367:I5367
+Alexander M, Loomis AK, van der Lei J, Duarte-Salles T, Prieto-Alhambra D, Ansell D, Pasqua A, Lapi F, Rijnbeek P, Mosseveld M, Avillach P, Egger P, Dhalwani NN, Kendrick S, Celis-Morales C, Waterworth DM, Alazawi W, *, Sattar N*. *Joint Senior Authors.
+BMJ 2019 Oct 367:I5367

 Risks and clinical predictors of cirrhosis and hepatocellular carcinoma diagnoses in adults with diagnosed NAFLD: real-world study of 18 million patients in four European cohorts.
 Alexander M, Loomis AK, van der Lei J, Duarte-Salles T, Prieto-Alhambra D, Ansell D, Pasqua A, Lapi F, Rijnbeek P, Mosseveld M, Waterworth DM, Kendrick S, Sattar N, Alazawi W. BMC Medicine.
 2019 May 20;17(1):95